openemr/openemr/Documentation/Direct_Messaging_README.txt

 certificate issued to our servers, and is used only to validate the SSL certificate presented by the phiMail server on the other side of OpenEMR's connection.
 Your Direct private key and certificate are managed by the phiMail Server and are not installed in OpenEMR.
-Your Direct certificate is made availabe for your review by EMR Direct, but you will not need to install it anywhere.
+Your Direct certificate is made available for your review by EMR Direct, but you will not need to install it anywhere.

 For added security, the trust anchor for the phiMail Server should be installed in the OpenEMR